blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ### New features

-* Support for pnpm is now extended to 8.9.2
+* Support for pnpm is now extended to 8.9.2.

 ### Changed features

-* pnpm 6, and pnpm 7 using the default v5 pnpm-lock.yaml file, is being deprecated.
+* pnpm 6, and pnpm 7 using the default v5 pnpm-lock.yaml file, are being deprecated.
 Support will be removed in [solution_name] 10.

 ## Version 9.1.0